My Easy Fridge Pickles Recipe

 radish and red onion pickle on a blue and white plate with some slices of mild cheese

 What I love most about fridge pickles is how easy and forgiving they are.
 No boiling, no sterilizing, no canning equipment needed.
-You just toss everything in a jar, let the fridge do its magic, and boom—instant flavor boost.
+You just toss everything in a jar, let the fridge do its magic, and boom—instant flavour boost.
 It’s the perfect way to use up spare veggies and reduce food waste, too.

 Why Make Fridge Pickles?